Anita Conti: Legacy

 Delivered in July to the GIE Dragages ports, the running suction dredger Anita Conti was christened in January 2014 in Pauillac.
 Equipped by the large maritime port of Bordeaux, it replaces the Pierre Lefort vessel.

 On 17 May 2019 Google Doodle commemorated Anita Conti's 120th birthday.

 On June 2, 2018, the symphonic work Anita, op.
 81 by the French composer Benoît Menut was premiered by the National Brittany Orchestra.
 This piece was inspired by thousands of photos taken by Anita Conti during her trips, in particular those taken during the Newfoundland campaign on board the vessel Bois Rosé in 1952.
 Benoît Menut describes his music as lyrical and contemplative.

 Anita Conti famously said: "La mer est un miroir qui nous ramène à notre propre ignorance".

+In 2026, Conti was announced as one of 72 historical women in STEM whose names have been proposed to be added to the 72 men already celebrated on the Eiffel Tower.
+The plan was announced by the Mayor of Paris, Anne Hidalgo following the recommendations of a committee led by Isabelle Vauglin of Femmes et Sciences and Jean-François Martins, representing the operating company which runs the Eiffel Tower.